rsms/colang/src/website/index.md

     - an integer, floating-point, char or string literal
     - one of the keywords `break`, `continue`, `fallthrough`, or `return`
     - one of the operators and delimiters `++`, `--`, `)`, `]`, or `}`

 2. To allow complex statements to occupy a single line, a semicolon may be omitted before a closing `)` or `}`.

+Curly braces can be omitted using the following two rules:

+1. After a line break where an automatic semicolon would be inserted, if the indentation of the following line is _greater_ than the preceding line then a opening curly brace `{` is automatically inserted into the token stream.
+   The automatic block is recorded on a stack.

+2. After a line break where an automatic semicolon would be inserted, if the indentation of the following line is _less_ than the preceding line and the the preceding line is subject to rule 1, then a closing curly brace `}` is automatically inserted into the token stream for each recorded "automatic" block on a stack.

 ## Open Source